Macedonians (ethnic group): Medieval period

+In contrast to 'frontier provinces', the Diocese of Macedonia continued to be a flourishing Christian, Roman province in Late Antiquity and into the Early Middle Ages.
+Scupi was one of the main centers of Roman Dardania.
+The Byzantine emperor Justinian the Great was born in Tauresium of Dardania.

 Linguistically, the South Slavic languages from which Macedonian developed are thought to have expanded in the region during the post-Roman period, although the exact mechanisms of this linguistic expansion remains a matter of scholarly discussion.
 Traditional historiography has equated these changes with the commencement of raids and 'invasions' of Sclaveni and Antes from Wallachia and western Ukraine during the 6th and 7th centuries.
 However, recent anthropological and archaeological perspectives have viewed the appearance of Slavs in Macedonia, and throughout the Balkans in general, as part of a broad and complex process of transformation of the cultural, political and ethnolinguistic Balkan landscape before the collapse of Roman authority.
 The exact details and chronology of population shifts remain to be determined.
 What is beyond dispute is that, in contrast to "barbarian" Bulgaria, northern Macedonia remained Roman in its cultural outlook into the 7th century.

-Yet at the same time, sources attest numerous Slavic tribes in the environs of Thessaloniki and further afield, including the Berziti in Pelagonia.
-Apart from Slavs and late Byzantines, Kuver's "Sermesianoi" – a mix of c.
-70,000 Byzantine Greeks predominantly, also Bulgars and Pannonian Avars – settled the "Keramissian plain" (Pelagonia) around Bitola in the late 7th century.
-Later pockets of settlers included "Danubian" Bulgarians in the 9th century; Magyars (Vardariotai) and Armenians in the 10th–12th centuries, Cumans and Pechenegs in the 11th–13th centuries, and Saxon miners in the 14th and 15th centuries.
-Vlachs (Aromanians) and Arbanasi (Albanians) also inhabited this area in the Middle ages and mingeled with the local Slavic-speakers.
+Yet at the same time, sources attest numerous Slavic tribes in the environs of Thessalonica and further afield, including the Berziti in Pelagonia.
+Apart from Slavs and late Byzantines, Kuber's "Sermesianoi" – a mix of c.
+70,000 Byzantine Greeks predominantly, also Kuber's Bulgars and Pannonian Avars – settled the "Keramissian plain" (Pelagonia) around Bitola in the late 7th century.
+Later pockets of settlers included "Danubian" Bulgars in the 9th century; Magyars (Vardariotai) and Armenians in the 10th–12th centuries, Cumans and Pechenegs in the 11th–13th centuries, and Saxon miners in the 14th and 15th centuries.
+Vlachs (Aromanians) and Arbanasi (Albanians) also inhabited this area in the Middle Ages and mingeled with the local Slavic-speakers.